LiamFallon213/DnD/World Building/Locations/The Eastern Continent/Dorn/Aquagnae/Guilds/Aquagnae Tailors Guild.md

+**Leader:** David, master tailor
  Their location is the same distance from city center as the adventurers' guild, but in the opposite direction.